The Rodney O Beames Award is an initiative of AILA South

 assessment panel will form a decision as quickly as possible.

-and part-time Final Year students who are permanent residents of Australia, who
+and part-time Final Year students, who

 are enrolled in either LARCH 5032 Landscape Architecture Project or LARCH 7020